 In Japan a dazzling line-up of the world's most expensive sports cars went on display on Thursday (28 July).

-In Japan a dazzling line-up of the world's most expensive sports cars went on display on Thursday (28 July).
+Background: In Japan a dazzling line-up of the world's most expensive sports cars went on display on Thursday (28 July).
 Like all motorshows, the World 'Supercar' Fair in Tokyo attracted crowds of admiring schoolboys.

 SYNOPSIS: They queued up well before the opening at the Harumi international trade centre to be among the first to see the gleaming sports cars, some of which haven't been seen in Japan before.